Martinsbl/ble-workshop/tutorial/Part_1.md

     ![Serial logging](./images/putty.png)

-    If you don't see any messages you might need to reset the application by pressing the BOOT/RESET button on the kit.
+    If you don't see any messages, you might need to reset the application by pressing the BOOT/RESET button on the kit.

 1. Set the build configuration to 'Debug'.
 This will provide more useful information to be printed out to serial terminals, and it also makes it easier to step through your code with a debugger.

     ![Debug Build Configuration](./images/debug_build_config.png)

-1. Recompile your project and notice how this signifficantly increases the code size.
+1. Recompile your project and notice how this significantly increases the code size.

 1. The Logger Module allows you to print messages of different severity.
 Try to add these three lines of code:
     ````c